GlacialDrift/image-review-tool/README.md

 Double-click `ImageReview.exe` (or run `python run_app.py` for development).

 When launched:
-- The first available batch of images is automatically assigned, selecting random images from the entire available set.
+- The first available batch is automatically assigned using variant-priority ordering: lower-numbered variants (e.g., 000) are reviewed first.
+Randomization only occurs within the same variant number.
 - Images for each batch are displayed one at a time in randomized order.
 - Decisions are recorded immediately in the database.